Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/collecting_information/gettingstarted_intro/my_first_transfer_flow_using_cg/_index.md

 | 5  | Run the RECV command.  | In {{< TransferCFT/axwayvariablesComponentShortName  >}}, run the following command: <code>CFTUTIL RECV PART=DEST_Stores, IDF=flow05</code>  | [![](/Images/TransferCFT/mapArrow.png)](../../../../c_intro_userinterfaces/about_cftutil)  |
 | 6  | Monitor the flow.  | In {{< TransferCFT/PrimaryCGorUM  >}}, check the status of the file exchange.  | [![](/Images/TransferCFT/mapArrow.png)](intro_cg_task_catalog/c_flow_monitoring)  |

 <span id="Get"></span>

 ## Get more information

 Once you understand the basic modes and concepts described in this section, you can add processing, symbolic variables, scripts and more to your transfers using other {{< TransferCFT/axwayvariablesComponentShortName  >}} options and features.
 See the dedicated sections in this document for details on customizing your transfer flows.
-A good place to start is [Transfer Concepts](../../../../concepts/transfer_command_overview), which presents high- level transfer processing concepts, transfer mode details, and procedural topics.
+A good place to start is [Transfer Concepts](../../../../concepts/transfer_command_overview), which presents high-level transfer processing concepts, transfer mode details, and procedural topics.

 - For more information on {{< TransferCFT/suitevariablesCentralGovernanceName >}}, screen details, checking product status, and so on, please refer to the {{< TransferCFT/suitevariablesCentralGovernanceName >}} {{< TransferCFT/suitevariablesDocTypeUser >}}.
 - For a complete listing of Source and Target parameters, refer to the Transfer CFT to {{< TransferCFT/PrimaryCGorUM >}} parameter mapping available in the **Central Governance* {{< TransferCFT/suitevariablesDocTypeUser >}}*.